Jim Caldwell (American football): Detroit Lions

 On January 14, 2014, the Detroit Lions announced Caldwell as their new head coach.
 He was the first African American to hold the position for the Lions.

 In Caldwell's first season with the Lions, they posted an 11–5 record and made the playoffs as a wild card.
 They were defeated in the first round by the Dallas Cowboys, losing by a score of 24–20.

 Halfway through the 2015 season, the Lions had struggled to a 1–7 record, and both team president Tom Lewand and general manager Martin Mayhew were fired.
 There was speculation that Caldwell would soon be fired as well, but the next week the Lions won a road game against the Green Bay Packers for the first time since 1991.
 Ultimately, Detroit won 6 of their final 8 games to finish the season with a 7–9 record, and Caldwell retained his job.

 In 2016, Caldwell's third season in Detroit, the Lions improved to a 9–7 record and lost to the Packers in a Week 17 game that determined the winner of NFC North.
 The Lions clinched another wild card berth, but lost in the first round to the Seattle Seahawks, 26–6.

 The Lions went 9–7 again in 2017, in a season widely considered a disappointment despite the Lions' winning record.
 After the Lions missed the playoffs following a mediocre performance in the second half of the season, there was speculation about Caldwell's future, given the team's performance and belief that Lions general manager Bob Quinn, who was hired during Caldwell's second year, may have wanted to bring in a coach from his former team, the New England Patriots.
 Subsequently, on January 1, 2018, the day after the season ended, Caldwell was fired by the Lions.
 He was succeeded by Patriots defensive coordinator Matt Patricia the following month.
-The firing of Caldwell drew retrospective contention due to the team not showing improvement during his tenure, but regressing under Patricia.
+The firing of Caldwell drew retrospective contention due to the team not improving beyond wild card contention during his tenure, but regressing under Patricia.

 Caldwell's record as Lions coach was 36–28 (.563), making him the first non-interim Lions coach to leave the team with a winning record since Joe Schmidt, who led the team from 1967 to 1972.
 His .563 winning percentage was also the best for a Lions' head coach since Buddy Parker in the 1950s.